VirgilBB/dcrpulse-akash/README.md

 1. Deploy using the provided `deploy.yaml`
 2. Wait for initial blockchain sync (may take several hours)
-3. Open the dashboard URL from Akash Console (Leases → URI)
+3. **Monitor sync progress**: Click the **URI(s)** link in Akash Console (Leases tab) to open the dashboard and view real-time sync status with percentage progress bar
-4. Monitor logs to track sync progress
+4. The dashboard will automatically update as your node syncs

 ### Watch-Only Wallet Monitoring